Aaronnnpf/big-brummie-quiz/README.md

 * Frequent user goals

 1. As a frequent user, I want to be able to test myself, friends and family and be able to compare scores.
-* The score system combined with the competitive timer allows for an accurate representation of what was achieved in the quiz allowing for competetive score sharing amongst friends and family alike.
+* The score system combined with the competitive timer allows for an accurate representation of what was achieved in the quiz allowing for competitive score sharing amongst friends and family alike.

 2. As a frequent user, I want to complete the quiz as quickly as I can.
 * The built in timer function will allow for users to be able to compete for shorter completion times.